Degrees of Freedom Region of a Class of Multi-source Gaussian Relay Networks: Abstract

 \section{Abstract}

-We study a Gaussian relay network in which multiple source--destination (S--D) pairs communicate through relays without direct links between the sources and the destinations.
-We observe that the time-varying nature of wireless channels or fading can be used to mitigate the interference.
-The proposed block Markov amplify-and-forward relaying scheme exploits such channel variations and works for a wide class of channel distributions including Rayleigh fading.
-We completely characterize the degrees of freedom (DoF) region of the Gaussian relay network.
-Specifically, the DoF region of the $K$-user $M$-hop Gaussian relay network with $K_m$ nodes in the $m^{\mbox{th}}$ layer is the set of all $(d_1,\cdots,d_K)$ such that $d_i\leq 1$ for all $i$ and $\sum_{i=1}^K d_i\leq \min\{K_1,\cdots,K_{M+1}\}$, where $d_i$ is the DoF of the $i^{\mbox{th}}$ S--D pair and $K=K_1=K_{M+1}$ is the number of S--D pairs.
-We further characterize the DoF region of the Gaussian relay network with multi-antenna nodes and general message sets.
-The resulting DoF regions coincide with the DoF regions assuming perfect cooperation between the relays in each layer.
+We study a layered $K$-user $M$-hop Gaussian relay network consisting of $K_m$ nodes in the $m^{\operatorname{th}}$ layer, where $M\geq2$ and $K=K_1=K_{M+1}$.
+We observe that the time-varying nature of wireless channels or fading can be exploited to mitigate the inter-user interference.
+The proposed amplify-and-forward relaying scheme exploits such channel variations and works for a wide class of channel distributions including Rayleigh fading.
+We show a general achievable degrees of freedom (DoF) region for this class of Gaussian relay networks.
+Specifically, the set of all $(d_1,\cdots, d_K)$ such that $d_i\leq 1$ for all $i$ and $\sum_{i=1}^K d_i\leq K_{\Sigma}$ is achievable, where $d_i$ is the DoF of the $i^{\operatorname{th}}$ source--destination pair and $K_{\Sigma}$ is the maximum integer such that $K_{\Sigma}\leq \min_m\{K_m\}$ and $M/K_{\Sigma}$ is an integer.
+We show that surprisingly the achievable DoF region coincides with the cut-set outer bound if $M/\min_m\{K_m\}$ is an integer, thus interference-free communication is possible in terms of DoF.
+We further characterize an achievable DoF region assuming multi-antenna nodes and general message set, which again coincides with the cut-set outer bound for a certain class of networks.